Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Signs That a Dog Has Been Spayed

 Unfortunately, your dog won't tell you if she is spayed or not.
-Even if she could talk, she wouldn't even be able to remember the procedure, as nowadays dogs are spayed when they are very young.
+Even if she could talk, she wouldn't even be able to remember the procedure.
+Nowadays, dogs are spayed often when they are very young (especially if you got your dog from a shelter) and they are put under anesthesia.
 However, there are some clues to help you figure it out.

 Spay surgery requires the dog's abdomen to be opened in order to remove the reproductive parts.
 In most cases, the dog will have had stitches that might have been taken out or absorbed.
 Because of this procedure, most spayed dogs will have an incision.

-You may notice how a spayed dog's mammary glands, nipples, and vulva are smaller compared to those of intact females.
+You may notice how a spayed dog's mammary glands, nipples, and vulva are smaller compared to those of intact, non-fixed females.
 However, according to the ASPCA, there is no concrete evidence that grants any significance to this size difference.

 Of course, even in this case, there are exceptions.
 Sometimes, a dog who has been spayed will still go into heat if some ovarian tissue was left behind during the surgery.
-In this case, the dog may produce hormones that cause the symptoms of a heat cycle to kick in, even if it's been spayed.
+In this case, the dog may still produce hormones that cause the symptoms of a heat cycle to kick in, even if the dog has been spayed.
 This is quite rare, but it's worth a mention!